TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

    - Launch deals like **"Large Pizza Lunch Combos"** to maximize sales during lunchtime peaks.
    - Introduce offers such as **"Small Pizza Evening Deals"** to attract customers during slower evening periods.
 - **Customer Engagement**:
-   - Use targeted advertising (e.g., social media campaigns) to promote time-specific discounts and draw in additional foot traffic.
+   - Use targeted advertising (social media campaigns) to promote time-specific discounts and draw in additional foot traffic.

 #### 💡 **Pro Tips for Learners**

 - **Understand Segmentation**: Filtering data with slicers helps identify customer preferences across time periods, a critical skill in data analysis.
-- **Highlight Opportunities**: Look for underperforming segments (e.g., sizes or times) to recommend actionable strategies during presentations or interviews.
+- **Highlight Opportunities**: Look for underperforming segments (sizes or times) to recommend actionable strategies during presentations or interviews.
 - **Prepare for Questions**: Common interview queries may include:
   - *"How would you interpret declining sales in the evening?"*
   - *"What strategies would you suggest for improving off-peak performance?"*